sg893052/sonic-buildimage/release_documents/ConfigDB-Manual.md

 ### VRRP

 The VRRP table allows to insert or update a VRRP instance entry.
+The VRRP instances supported are of IPv4 and IPv6 address family.
 The key of the entry is {<interface_name>, <vrid>}.
 Interface name could be any Layer-3 interface in systems, like Ethernet12, Vlan43, PortChannel37.
 The attributes in the table allow to change properties of a VRRP instance.
 Attributes: